Documentation Index

 spec.url

-The unique URL for this agent endpoint.
+The unique URL for this Agent Endpoint.
 This URL defines how the endpoint is accessed.

-Note: Pooling is always enabled for AgentEndpoint
+Note: Pooling is always enabled for AgentEndpoint resources.

-This means that if two (or more) endpoints share the same spec.url
+This means that if two (or more) endpoints share the same spec.url then requests will be balanced between them.

 This is not limited to endpoints within the same cluster, or endpoints of the same type.
-For example, an AgentEndpoint
+For example, an AgentEndpoint can be pooled with a Cloud Endpoint created in the ngrok dashboard if they share the same URL and both enable pooling.

-It is recommended to include a prefix/suffix in the url to prevent unintended pooling.
-For example, if you are running a service foo
+It is recommended to include a prefix/suffix in the URL to prevent unintended pooling.
+For example, if you are running a service foo in the namespace bar in two different

-that includes something such as a cluster identifier to prevent requests from being balanced between them.
+Kubernetes clusters, you may want to give each one a slightly different spec.url that includes something such as a cluster identifier to prevent requests from being balanced between them.

-resource gives you the ability to configure whether pooling should be allowed or not.
+Unlike AgentEndpoint resources, the CloudEndpoint resource gives you the ability to configure whether pooling should be allowed or not.

 Type: string